Before I knew anything about email marketing or marketing automation, the term “segmentation” scared me.

 - When you offer multiple products that serve different audiences

-- When you offer multiple products that serve different needs of the same audience
+- When you offer multiple products that serve different wants and needs of the same audience

-- When you offer the same product, but it serves multiple audiences
+- When you offer one product that serves multiple audiences

 Let’s go through some examples of what information you might use to segment your audience.